lyndskg/meta-bookclub/README3.md

 2. Add optional FastAPI wrapper.
 3. Add optional UI.
 4. Add optional metadata enrichment.
 5. Add optional clustering / mood-based lists.

+1. Implement user registration and authentication for personalized recommendations.
+2. Expand data sources and integrations to include other popular eBook platforms.
+3. Enhance the ML model to consider more nuanced user preferences and literary themes.
+4. Create a mobile app version for on-the-go book and poem recommendations.

 <a name="ToDo"></a>